One of the best (and easiest) soups you’ll ever make, this Instant Pot Navy Bean Soup is sure to warm your soul on cold winter nights.

 When we used to get a bag of dried navy beans, there would be a small packet of “ham seasoning” that came with it.
 This was perfect as the base flavor and then we’d add more spices to it.
 But I haven’t been able to find the bag with the seasoning in it for years, so I asked my dad what spices he puts in his.
 Here are what he adds:

-- Cayenne pepper — all it takes is 1/4 to 1/2 tsp and it’s plenty spicy.
+- Cayenne pepper -- all it takes is ¼ to ½ teaspoon and it's plenty spicy.

 - Garlic powder